microtrain/bootcamp/05-HTML/02-GitHubPages.md

 Commit all changes and push all changes to master

 > At this point, rerunning the W3C markup validation service should yield positive results.
 If it does not, look for broken tags.
+Don't get to hung up on this yet.
+We will have plenty of time to review and correct any of these issues before finishing the course.

 ## [HTML Elements](https://www.w3.org/TR/2011/WD-html5-20110525/elements.html)